 A complete, news segment can be stored in the device shown here.

 Videos from cell phone cameras are now regularly sent to both social networks and news sites.
-Some of these videos (after being checked and verified) have ended up on TV newscasts.
+After being checked and verified, some of these videos end up on TV newscasts.

 TCP / IP